yearn/yearn-devdocs/docs/getting-started/products/ylockers/overview.md

 ### Rewards and Claiming

-Each week, Yearn claims its share of protocol fees and vote-maximized bribes.
+Each week, Yearn claims its share of protocol fees and vote-maximized vote incentives.
 These are swapped for ecosystem stablecoins, wrapped as a yield-bearing Yearn V3 vault token, and deposited directly into the reward distributor contract.

 yLocker stakers are entitled to the following rewards:

 * 100% of their share of protocol fees
-* 90% of their share of gauge votes will be used to earn vote-maximized bribes
+* 90% of their share of gauge votes will be used to earn vote-maximized vote incentives
   * *(the other 10% votes to support yLocker token liquidity)*

 Your rewards accrue week over week and are never lost if unclaimed.
 In fact, they begin earning you additional stablecoin yield from the moment we receive them!
 When claimed, Yearn V3 vault tokens will be received directly to your wallet.

-To reward early adopters, yLocker stakers may receive additional rewards during the launch phase.

 > ⚠️ **Important:** Yearn vaults can use multiple strategies to generate yield and may be exposed to more than one DeFi protocol.
 For more information on the various layers of smart contract risk involved, please refer to our [risk documentation](https://docs.yearn.fi/resources/risks/protocol-risks).